eskil/authed_app/README.md

    </body>
 ```

+**TODO: move these, and the signin/register/title nav thing into a SharedView component and render separately**

 Now if you access `/info` without being logged in, you should be
 redirected to the login page, and you'll only see the `/info` link on
 the home page if you're logged in.